conan-io/conan-io.github.io/_posts/2021-01-25-New-conan-release-1-33.markdown

 ## [conf]

-The `[conf]` feature provides a new way for users to pass paramters to Conan recipes and Conan-provided tools. `[conf]` paramters and values do not affect `package_id`, so it is very similar to the `[env]` block of profiles.
+The `[conf]` feature provides a new way for users to pass paramters to Conan recipes and Conan-provided tools. `[conf]` parameters and values do not affect `package_id`, so it is very similar to the `[env]` block of profiles.
 However, the big difference is that `[conf]` is logically dedicated for the purpose of declaring and specifying parameters for Conan behavior, whereas the `[env]`